yehudacohen/alchemy/alchemy-web/docs/providers/aws/bucket.md

 });
 ```

-## Development Bucket
+# Development Bucket

-Create a development bucket with minimal configuration:
+Create a temporary bucket for development/testing:

 ```ts
 import { Bucket } from "alchemy/aws";